bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el13">13.
 Higher-Order Functions: Your own loop</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Write a higher-order function loop that provides something like a for loop
+statement.
+It takes a value, a test function, an update function, and a body function.
+Each iteration, it first runs the test function on the current loop value and stops if that returns false.
+Then it calls the body function, giving it the current value.
+Finally, it calls the update function to create a new value and starts from the beginning.</p>
+<p>When defining the function, you can use a regular loop to do the actual
+looping.</p>

 <pre>
 function loop(start, test, update, body) {
   for (let value = start; test(value); value = update(value)) {